 How does the 6000 compare to other Vitamix machines?

 At Vitamix’s list price of $599 it is not appealing.
-At QVC’s TSV price of $429, it’s not so bad, but I’d say there are better choices.
+At QVC’s featured price of $399, it’s not bad, but I’d say there are better choices.
 I am a strong proponent of the value of Vitamix’s Certified Reconditioned machines.
 Reconditioned machines have the same length warranty as QVC models (5 years), and they are usually indistinguishable from brand new machines.
 Compared to the 6000, I would recommend either the Standard for $329, or if you want presets, the Standard Presets for $379.
 With either, you save money over the 6000, and you get variable speed control.
-Alternatively, for $10 more you could go for a Next Generation model.
+Alternatively, for slightly more you could go for a Next Generation model.
 See my comparison page for more details.
 I’d rank the 6000 above the 2-speed, but below all of the other Vitamix models.

 If you buy from Vitamix, make sure you get free shipping by applying promotion code 06-007021.
 For more details see my page about the Vitamix promo code.